ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 ### R Markdown websites

-If you are using R Markdown in a GitHub repository, you have all the ingredients to generate a small website showcasing your mapping steps in a visually pleasing way ([example](https://trias-project.github.io/alien-fishes-checklist/index.html)).
+If you are using R Markdown in a GitHub repository, you have all the ingredients to generate a small website showcasing your mapping script in a visually pleasing way ([example](https://trias-project.github.io/alien-fishes-checklist/dwc_mapping.html)).
 And it can be hosted on GitHub for free!
 To learn more, read the [documentation on R Markdown websites](https://rmarkdown.rstudio.com/rmarkdown_websites.htm), but the setup is:

 1. Create an [`index.Rmd`](https://github.com/trias-project/checklist-recipe/blob/master/src/index.Rmd) file at the same level as your other R Markdown files (in the `src` directory).
 That file will be the homepage of your website.
 Since we don't want to repeat ourselves, we [inject the content](https://github.com/trias-project/checklist-recipe/blob/master/src/index.Rmd#L7-L8) of the repository `README.md` in that homepage.
 2. Create a [`_site.yml`](https://github.com/trias-project/checklist-recipe/blob/master/src/_site.yml) file at the same level as your `index.Rmd` file.
 It contains the settings for your website.
 Set at minimum a `name`, [`navbar`](https://github.com/trias-project/checklist-recipe/blob/master/src/_site.yml#L3-L7) and `output_dir: "../docs"` so the website is created in the `/docs` directory (which you need to create as well).